Generalized Probabilistic Approximate Optimization Algorithm: Representative Example: Majority Gate

 Interestingly, PAOA can explore parameter regimes not accessible to traditional Ising formulations.
 For example, optimal \( \beta \) values may be negative, corresponding to negative temperatures without a clear interpretation in the statistical physics-based context.
 Since equilibrium Boltzmann-sampling is not necessarily the starting point, alternative and more hardware-friendly activation functions could also be explored with PAOA, such as replacing the hyperbolic tangent in Eq.~\eqref{eq1} with the error function \(\mathrm{erf}\), or with saturating linear functions.

-The shallow nature of the Markov chain used in PAOA introduces a dependency on the initial distribution $\rho_0$.
-In contrast to standard Boltzmann training methods such as Contrastive Divergence~\cite{hinton2002training}, which seek to approximate the \textit{equilibrium} distribution through extensive sampling, PAOA optimizes the evolution of the distribution under a fixed initialization.
-This shortcut avoids the computational burden of long mixing times but restricts the learned dynamics to a specific initialization.
-Whether this initialization dependence is a liability or a feature depends on context: it can enable targeted sampling for certain inference tasks, but it may also hinder generalization if many different instances need to be optimized at the same time.
+The shallow nature of the Markov chain used in PAOA introduces a dependency on the initial distribution $\boldsymbol{\rho}_0$.
+In contrast to standard Boltzmann training methods such as Contrastive Divergence~\cite{hinton2002training}, which seek to approximate the equilibrium distribution through extensive sampling, PAOA optimizes the evolution of the distribution under a fixed initialization.
+This shortcut avoids the computational burden of long mixing times but restricts the learned dynamics to a specific initialization at shallow depth.
+While this dependence can hinder generalization at shallow depth, as we demonstrate in Section \ref{sec:discovery_SA}, for deep PAOA circuits, initialization dependence is not an important concern.